Bagh Lingampally

-Bagh Lingampally is a commercial and residential neighbourhood of Hyderabad, Telangana, India.
-It has become one of the many major centers of Hyderabad.
-It has been a home to some Nawabs in the past and this area used to be full of fruit gardens belonging to them, from where prefix ‘Bagh' (meaning gardern) is derived.
+Jah VI.
+This locality was also home to one of the Nobility of Hyderabad, Khan Bahadur Abdulkareem Lal Khan, Former Kotwal (Commissioner of Police and Finance Minister until 1911) in the 7th Nizams Government.
+This area used to be full of fruit gardens belonging to them, from where the prefix ‘Bagh' (meaning garden) is derived.
 The place had a small village called Lingampally which had a tank where queens would bathe.
-The locality has gained importance due to close proximity to RTC X Roads, Chikkadpally, Barkatpura, Himayathnagar, Nallakunta and Koti.
+The locality has gained importance due to its proximity to RTC X Roads, Chikkadpally, Barkatpura, Himayathnagar, Nallakunta and Koti.
 This suburb is a mixture of the Old and New City cultures of Hyderabad.
 There is a vegetable market on Saturdays.

 Commercial

 Bagh Lingampally has a multitude of shops throughout the stretch with numerous chat bandars, fast food centers, bakeries, tea stalls, pan shops, juice centers and restaurants.

 Transportation

 Bagh Lingampally is connected by TSRTC buses with a Bus depot located there.
 There is a MMTS train station at Kachiguda and Vidyanagar.
 This place also contains travel agencies.